Health effects of radon: Health risks in children

 While radon presents the aforementioned risks in adults, exposure in children leads to a unique set of health hazards that are still being researched.
 The physical composition of children leads to faster rates of exposure through inhalation given that their respiratory rate is higher than that of adults, resulting in more gas exchange and more potential opportunities for radon to be inhaled.

 The resulting health effects in children are similar to those of adults, predominantly including lung cancer and respiratory illnesses such as asthma, bronchitis, and pneumonia.
-While there have been numerous studies assessing the link between radon exposure and childhood leukemia, the results are largely varied.
+While numerous studies have assessed the link between radon exposure and childhood leukemia, the results have varied.
 Many ecological studies show a positive association between radon exposure and childhood leukemia; however, most case control studies have produced a weak correlation.
-Genotoxicity has been noted in children exposed to high levels of radon, specifically a significant increase of frequency of aberrant cells was noted, as well as an “increase in the frequencies of single and double fragments, chromosome interchanges, [and] number of aberrations chromatid and chromosome type”.
+Genotoxicity has been noted in children exposed to high levels of radon, specifically a significant increase of frequency of aberrant cells was noted, as well as an "increase in the frequencies of single and double fragments, chromosome interchanges, [and] number of aberrations chromatid and chromosome type".

 Childhood exposure

-Because radon is generally associated with diseases that are not detected until many years after elevated exposure, the public may not consider the amount of radon that children are currently being exposed to.
-Aside from the exposure in the home, one of the major contributors to radon exposure in children are the schools in which they attend almost every day.
+Since radon is generally associated with diseases that are not detected until many years after elevated exposure, the public may not consider the implications of radon exposure during childhood.
+Aside from the exposure in the home, one of the major contributors to radon exposure in children are schools.
 A survey was conducted in schools across the United States to detect radon levels, and it was estimated that about one in five schools has at least one room (more than 70,000 schoolrooms) with short-term levels above 4pCi/L.

 Many states have active radon testing and mitigation programs in place, which require testing in buildings such as public schools.
 However, these are not standardized nationwide, and the rules and regulations on reducing high radon levels are even less common.
 The School Health Policies and Practices Study (SHPPS), conducted by the CDC in 2012, found that of schools located in counties with high predicted indoor radon levels, only 42.4% had radon testing policies, and a mere 37.5% had policy for radon-resistant new construction practices.
 Only about 20% of all schools nationwide have done testing, even though the EPA recommends that every school be tested.
 These numbers are arguably not high enough to ensure protection of the majority of children from elevated radon exposures.
 For exposure standards to be effective, they should be set for those most susceptible.